sindresorhus/pageres/readme.md

 Type: `number` *(seconds)*<br>
 Default: `60`

-Number of seconds after which PhantomJS aborts the request.
+Number of seconds after which the request is aborted.

 ##### crop